 Generally, you wouldn’t want to use perlite that has already been used or exposed for a long time.
 Because it might house micro-organisms that can hurt our seeds.
 For bigger and stronger adenium, that would be fine but not for seeds usually.

-You can sift the perlite through a screen to get the bigger pieces in one place and the smaller pieces in another place.
+You can sift the perlite through a screen to separate the bigger pieces in one place and the smaller pieces in another place.
 Many folks use smaller ones around 3 mm as the medium for adenium seeds because that size is more suitable and creates a nice, full surface.

 • Red wood fiber or coco fiber